Azure/aks-bestpractices-ignite19/multi_region_mysql/README.md

 Now that we have 2 read endpoints for our application lets use Azure Traffic Manager to load balance across them.

-Creating a traffic manager should be straigt forward, head to the [docs](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-configure-weighted-routing-method) and follow along, but note the below:
+Creating a traffic manager should be straight forward, head to the [docs](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-configure-weighted-routing-method) and follow along, but note the below:
 * You can choose any routing method, in my case I chose "Weighted" to Round Rubin across the endpoints
 * Your endpoint type will be IP Address
 * You won't find your IPs in the endpoint selection unless you created DNS names for them before, so head to your MC_ resource group -> find your IP -> configure -> create DNS name -> save. repeated for the second cluster.